zoontek/react-native-edge-to-edge/README.md

 ## Considerations

+### Transparent navigation bar

+By default, this library adopts [Android 15 defaults](https://developer.android.com/about/versions/15/behavior-changes-15#ux): a fully transparent status bar, a fully transparent gesture navigation bar, and a semi-opaque button navigation bar.
+To enforce full transparency in all cases, set the `enforceNavigationBarContrast` option to `false`.<br/>
+Note that by doing so, you will need to manage the navigation bar style (using `SystemBars`) in the same way you handle the status bar.

 ### Keyboard management

 Enabling edge-to-edge display disrupts Android keyboard management (`android:windowSoftInputMode="adjustResize"`), requiring an alternative solution.
 While [`KeyboardAvoidingView`](https://reactnative.dev/docs/keyboardavoidingview) is a viable option, we recommend using [react-native-keyboard-controller](https://github.com/kirillzyusko/react-native-keyboard-controller) for its enhanced capabilities.